john-thuo1/john-thuo1/README.md

 I'm an Undergrad CS Student with a strong interest in Artificial Intelligence, Data Engineering, and Backend Python Development.

 ## Skills and Interests
-I focus on leveraging data to drive informed decision-making and constructing comprehensive systems that collect data from diverse industries.
-My ultimate goal is to create robust and efficient solutions that empower organizations to make data-driven choices.
+I focus on leveraging data to drive informed decision-making and constructing comprehensive systems that collect data from diverse industries. < br />
+My ultimate goal is to create robust and efficient solutions that empower organizations to make data-driven choices. < br />
-Check out some of my [Sample Poems](https://docs.google.com/document/d/1bRqZ1JcTLCGPZ8mE2kqWHdNUo0ufcitm7OVfddiicYA/edit?usp=sharing)
+Check out some of my [Sample Poems Here](https://docs.google.com/document/d/1bRqZ1JcTLCGPZ8mE2kqWHdNUo0ufcitm7OVfddiicYA/edit?usp=sharing) .

 ## Current Learning
 Currently, I'm exploring the fascinating realms of Machine Learning & Data Engineering.